Ghani-Haider/Ghani-Haider/README.md

 <h1 align="left">Hi, I'm Ghani Haider</h1>

-I am computer science undergrad with experience and interest in Machine Learning and Data Science.
+I am a computer science undergrad with experience and interest in Machine Learning and Data Science.
 I am seeking to leverage my data analysis and machine learning skills to deliver insights and implement action-oriented solutions to complex problems.
 <!-- I am a nlp researcher  & data scientist.
 My research focuses on developing real-time computer vision algorithms for healthcare applications.
 I also worked as a data scientist for more than 3 years in the marketing, finance, and healthcare domain. -->

 <h3 align="left"> Projects & Open-Source Contributions:</h3>